Applicants, including those applying for

 the M.Ed. program:

-description of the reasons for pursuing graduate study in
+description of your goals and reasons for pursuing graduate study in

-- Two recommendations supporting your ability to succeed in
+- Three (online) recommendations supporting your ability to succeed in

 - A plan of study signed and approved by a faculty advisor.